shopware/docs/guides/plugins/themes/add-icons.md

 ## Prerequisites

-In order to follow this guide easily, you first need to have a functioning plugin installed.
+To follow this guide easily, you first need to have a functioning plugin installed.
 Head over to our [Plugin base guide](../plugins/plugin-base-guide) to create a plugin, if you don't know how it's done yet.
-Also knowing and understanding SCSS will be quite mandatory to fully understand what's going on here.
+Also, knowing and understanding SCSS will be quite mandatory to fully understand what's going on here.
 Furthermore, it might be helpful to read the guide on how to [handle own assets](../plugins/storefront/add-custom-assets) in your plugin before you start with this one.

 ## Adding icon

-In order to add any icons to the Storefront, you use our `sw_icon` twig action.
+To add any icons to the Storefront, you use our `sw_icon` twig action.
 This way, an icon of choice is displayed in the Storefront.

 Needless to say, the first step is saving your image somewhere in your plugin where Shopware can find it.
 The default path for icons is the following: